jaarmore/holberton-system_engineering-devops/0x02-shell_redirections/README.md

 ## 13-unique
 > Script that takes a list of words as input and prints only words that appear exactly once.

+## 14-findthatword
+> Script that display lines containing the pattern “root” from the file /etc/passwd.